 - Bar - 1 bar.

-On Selection zooms the timeline to fit the selection (the command will be disabled if no time region is selected in the timeline).
+- On Selection (Shift+5 - Zoom to time-line selection.
+The command will be disabled if no time region is selected in the timeline.

-Each pattern can store a number of Event Data-sets, this menu item opens a list of the Event data-sets in the Pattern.
-Alternatively use the header-bar menu (6).
+- Target control - Each pattern can store a number of Event Data-sets, this menu item opens a list of the Event data-sets in the Pattern.

-When turned on, the pasted events will be inserted and the Cut/Delete commands will shift back all events after the selected area to fill any gaps.
+When selected, pasted commands will be insert and the Cut/Delete commands will shift forward all events after the selection.

-When checked, the drawn events are automatically interpolated upon mouse button
+- Auto Smoothing - When checked, the drawn events are automatically interpolated upon release of the mouse button.

-Scrolls the timeline so that the playing position marker appears in the middle.
-This is a useful option if you want to see the playing position within
+- Center (0 (zero)) - Scrolls the timeline so that the playing position marker appears in the middle.
+This is a useful option if you want to see the playing position within a long sequence.